iuec/uec-tech-standards/_pages/getting_started/using_this_site.md

 ---
-title: Getting Live
+title: Using this site
 sidebar: overview_sidebar
-keywords: implementation
+keywords: guidance
-permalink: getting_live_overview.html
+permalink: using_this_site.html
 toc: false
-folder: getting_live
+folder: getting_started
 ---

 {% include note.html content="This page is still under development." %}